We're committed to empowering young people to be active citizens and contribute to the UN's Sustainable Development Goals, locally and globally.

 Raleigh International Expeditions

 Young people everywhere can change the world.
 Raleigh help them to do it by supporting young people with skills, experiences, and connections so they can lead change.
 Joining a Raleigh Expedition will engage you in hands-on projects, working with other young people, local communities and project partners, to tackle environmental issues, help support access to education, and alleviate poverty.
 In 2021, Raleigh Expedition will work in Nepal and Costa Rica.
 Raleigh International will also be running programmes and youth-led campaigns in the UK and around the world.
-You can find out more information about these opportunities here.
+Find out more about Raleigh Expeditions.

 Become a City Year UK mentor